xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

    * Reused components: `AlignmentTensionFunctional`, `RiskTailAlignmentDescriptor`.
    * Why it transfers: control mechanisms can be triggered when `Tension_align(m)` or associated risk tails cross thresholds.
-   * What changes: Q122 adds control action observables and shutdown protocols around the same tension metrics.
+   * What changes: Q122 adds control action observables and shutdown or containment protocols around the same tension metrics.

 2. Q123 (Scalable interpretability)